-The Public Health Agency is also responsible for monitoring and following up suicide prevention work.
-The first report was published in 2017 and the second report in 2018.
+The Public Health Agency is also responsibe for monitoring and following up suicide prevention work.
+The latest report is from 2019 (Psykisk hälsa och suicidprevention Lägesrapporten 2019).
 Like in the area of mental health, suicide prevention is a collaborative effort and the agency cooperates with a number of other government agencies, CSOs and researchers within the field to reduce the number of suicides in Sweden.